SenatorSteven/microrun/README.md

 #### $ microrun --config --help
 <pre>
 microrun: usage: microrun --config "/path/to/file"
-    # if the specified file doesn't exist, it will be created and it will contain the hardcoded default configuration
+    if the specified file doesn't exist, it will be created and it will contain the hardcoded default configuration
-    # environment variables may be used
 </pre>